keptn/lifecycle-toolkit/docs-new/docs/docs/components/scheduling/_index.md

----
-title: Keptn integration with Scheduling
+# Keptn integration with Scheduling
-linktitle: Scheduler and Scheduling Gates
-description: Scheduler and Scheduling Gates
-weight: 80
----

 Keptn integrates with Kubernetes scheduling to block the deployment of applications that do not satisfy Keptn defined pre-deployment checks.